rnori-harv/IPFS/NOTEBOOK.md

 To ensure data integrity, IPFS uses cryptographic hashing to create unique content identifiers (CIDs) for each file.
 This means that identical files will have the same CID, and any changes made to a file will result in a new CID.
 This ensures that files cannot be tampered with or altered without detection, providing a secure and reliable way to store and share data.

 IPFS has many potential use cases, including decentralized web hosting, distributed databases, peer-to-peer content delivery, and more.
-Its open-source nature and community-driven development make it an exciting and rapidly evolving technology that is changing the way we think about data storage and sharing on the internet.
+Its open-source nature and community-driven development make it an exciting and rapidly evolving technology that is changing the way we think about data storage and sharing on the Internet.

 ## Project Goal
-For our CS 262 final project, we seek to recreate a mini-version of the IPFS protocol and then simulate a proof of concept with storing and retrieving a simple text file.
+For our CS 262 final project, we seek to recreate a mini-version of the IPFS protocol and then simulate a proof of concept by storing and retrieving a simple text file.
 That goal will involve the following: designing a data structure to represent files, implementing IPFS nodes that are capable of storing chunks of data, implementing communication between IPFS nodes, and building a web-based UI in which a user can upload files to receive a hash as well as input a hash to receive files.

 ## Implementation Methodology
-To implement IPFS, we will need to spin up multiple servers, come up with a way to allocate file chunks across different servers, and implement a way to recreate files across different machines.
-The sections below detail the choices we made implementing all of the features needed for our user experience.
+To implement IPFS, we will need to spin up multiple servers, come up with a way to allocate file chunks across different servers and implement a way to recreate files across different machines.
+The sections below detail the choices we made in implementing all of the features needed for our user experience.

 ## Creating an IPFS Node

 The IPFS node will be the core data structure that does all operations related to IPFS.
 We will utilize a primary secondary server structure for our IPFS nodes.
-Our primary IPFS nodes will handle client requests for uploading and retrieving a file.
+Our primary IPFS nodes will handle client requests for uploading and retrieving files.
 It will also delegate file chunk uploading / retrieval from peer IPFS nodes.
-Our secondary IPFS nodes will be responsible for storing file chunks, keep track of their corresponding hashes, and handle primary server requests to either store a file chunk within the secondary server or retrieve the chunk corresponding to a given file hash.
+Our secondary IPFS nodes will be responsible for storing file chunks, keeping track of their corresponding hashes, and handling primary server requests to either store a file chunk within the secondary server or retrieve the chunk corresponding to a given file hash.
 The following subsections will go over our implementation for the primary and secondary IPFS nodes.
+The IPFS node can be found in `backend/ipfs.py`.

 ### Splitting Files

-Within our primary IPFS node, we need to split up a given file into chunks, create a merkle DAG out of the hashes of these chunks, and send the chunks to peer IPFS nodes for storage.
+Within our primary IPFS node, we need to split up a given file into chunks, create a Merkle DAG out of the hashes of these chunks, and send the chunks to peer IPFS nodes for storage.

 To split our file into chunks, we first chose a standard block size (256 bytes).
 Then, when a client uploads a file to the primary IPFS node, it

-Next, for file storage we rely on the Merkle Directed Acyclic Graph Data structure (Merkle DAG).
+Next, for file storage, we rely on the Merkle Directed Acyclic Graph Data structure (Merkle DAG).

 A Merkle DAG (Directed Acyclic Graph) is a data structure used by IPFS to efficiently store and retrieve files in a decentralized network.
 In a Merkle DAG, each node represents a piece of data, and each edge represents a cryptographic hash that links nodes together.
 The result is a tree-like structure where every node is uniquely identified by a hash of its contents and the hashes of its children.